Scott Cooper's unrealized projects: Angels and Demons TV miniseries

 In October 2020, Cooper was reported to make his television debut with Angels & Demons.
 Set up as a limited series at Black Bear Television with Cooper writing and directing each episode, the series was to have been based on a Pulitzer Prize-winning article by Thomas French about the tragic murders of three women in Tampa Bay.

-Time Out remake

-Speaking in 2022 about his collaboration and working relationship with Christian Bale, Cooper teased several potential projects him and the actor were considering pursuing, including a "reimagining" he had long wanted to make of Laurent Cantet's 2001 French film Time Out.
-Cooper then confirmed on an episode of WTF with Marc Maron that Bale was intent on starring.

 Untitled crime drama film

-In 2025, The Hollywood Reporter announced that after finishing Springsteen: Deliver Me from Nowhere, Cooper closed a deal to write, direct and produce an untitled crime drama for Amazon MGM Studios' United Artists as his next film.
+In June 2025, The Hollywood Reporter announced that after finishing Springsteen: Deliver Me from Nowhere, Cooper closed a deal to write, direct and produce an untitled crime drama for Amazon MGM Studios' United Artists as his next film.
 Though plot details remain vague, the project had been described as "a contemporary crime two-hander."

+Comanche

+In October 2025, Michael Mann revealed at the Lumière Festival that Cooper would direct his long-in-the-works Western film project, Comanche, co-written by Eric Roth.
+Mann was to take on a producer role for the project, which had been gestating since the 2000s.

+Springsteen sequel

+Also in October 2025, Cooper told Variety that there had been talks with Bruce Springsteen about making a follow-up to his biopic Deliver Me from Nowhere.

+Untitled UFO conspiracy thriller

+In 2026, Deadline reported that Cooper was teaming up once again with 20th Century Studios to write and direct a film based on the 1947 Roswell, New Mexico conspiracy in which a local rancher found debris relating to a possible UFO event.